 This is a country where life has its very own rhythm, which is probably a world away from what you’re used to, and while trekking in the Andes is truly unforgettable, so is the altitude, which starts at 3200m (10,498 ft)!
 Knowing how to deal with things like this on the ground will really make a difference to your experience, and as they say, forewarned is forearmed.

 This comprehensive Peru travel guide covers absolutely everything you need to know about how to prepare for a trip to Peru.
-And we’ve thrown in a few cheeky bonus Peru travel tips too!
+Read our list of the 25 best hikes in Peru if you want to know more about the best trekking options!
+In this guide, we’ve thrown in a few cheeky bonus Peru travel tips too!

-Related: A Comprehensive Guide to Travelling to Machu Picchu
+Related: Why Machu Picchu is Important and A Comprehensive Guide to Travelling to Machu Picchu

 Why a Hiking Vacation in Peru?